How to Raise Humidity for Houseplants (Increasing Humidity for Indoor Plants)

 6. Humidifiers

-Humidifiers are an excellent way of raising humidity for your houseplants.
+Humidifiers are an excellent way of raising humidity for your indoor plants.
 Numerous humidifiers are available to choose from.

 The choice of humidifier is entirely upon you to determine.
-Some of the factors to consider are capacity, size of the room, number of houseplants, price, durability among others.
+Some of the factors to consider are capacity, size of the room, number of plants, price, durability among others.

 We have selected the following modern humidifiers for plants that you can choose from.

-1. 6L LEVOIT Humidifiers, Cool Mist Top Fill for Large Room
+1. 6L LEVOIT Humidifiers, Cool Mist, Top Fill for a Large Room

-2. 6L LEVOIT Humidifiers, Cool & Warm Mist Top Fill for Large Room with Built-in Humidity Sensor
+2. 6L LEVOIT Humidifiers, Cool & Warm Mist, Top Fill, with Built-in Humidity Sensor for a Large Room

-3. 3L LEVOIT Humidifiers, Cool Mist Top Fill for Large Room
+3. 3L LEVOIT Humidifiers, Cool Mist, Top Fill for a Large Room

-4. 2.2L AquaOasis Cool Mist & Quiet Humidifier for Large Room
+4. 2.2L AquaOasis, Cool Mist & Quiet Humidifier for a Large Room

-5. 4.5L VIVOSUN Air Humidifier, Cool & Warm Mist for Large Room
+5. 4.5L VIVOSUN Air Humidifier, Cool & Warm Mist for a Large Room

 Signs of a houseplant that is getting too little humidity